Find all the pairs with given sum in a BST | Set 2

 Input: 2 / \ 1 6 / \ 5 7 / 3 \ 4 sum = 8 Output: 1 7 2 6 3 5 Input: 2 / \ 1 3 \ 4 sum = 5 Output: 1 4 2 3

-- left side value + right side value < sum: Delete the last value of LeftList and make the left side execution to the right side because on moving from left side to the right side in the tree the value of node increases.
+- left side value + right side value < sum: Delete the last value of LeftList and make the left side execution to the right side because on moving from the left side to the right side in the tree the value of node increases.

-- left side value + right side value > sum: Delete the last value of RightList and make the right side execution to the left side because on moving from right side to the left side in the tree the value of node decreases.
+- left side value + right side value > sum: Delete the last value of RightList and make the right side execution to the left side because on moving from the right side to the left side in the tree the value of node decreases.

-- left side value + right side value = sum: Delete the last value of both the lists and make the left side execution to right side and right side execution to the left side.
+- left side value + right side value = sum: Delete the last value of both the lists and make the left side execution to the right side and right side execution to the left side.

 Below is the implementation of the above approach: